Tenant Solidarity Email

 If you have issues with your housing like a conflict with your landlord, contact us.
-The hotline is run by volunteer members of the union.
+The email is run by volunteer members of the union.

 We cannot provide you with legal advice but we will do our best to counsel you with information about your rights as a tenant and potential strategies for fighting back.

-If it applies to you, rents cannot be increased more than 5% (plus inflation) every year, and you cannot be evicted without just cause!
+If it applies to you, rents cannot be increased more than 5% (plus inflation) every year or 10%, whichever is lower, and you cannot be evicted without just cause!

 This law, AB 1482, has been in effect since November 2019 when PTU and allies pressured city council into adopting these statewide protections early, in response to a wave of predatory evictions from greedy landlords.

 This law applies to most apartment buildings, and some single family homes.
-It prevents rent increases of more than 8.3% in 2020.
-If your rent is 8.3% higher than the rent you paid on March 15, 2019 then you can have your rent decreased.
+Single family homes that aren't owned by a corporation, and all units built in the last 15 years are exempt.
+It prevents rent increases of more than 8.8% between August 1st 2023 and July 31st 2024.
+If your rent was increased more than the legal amount, then you can have your rent decreased.
 You also cannot be evicted unless there is a specific reason provided.
 You can find the details of the law using this fact sheet.
 If you have any questions, or need assistance, please contact us.

 The resources we list here are for general education and are for reference only.
 Please contact the resources directly for up-to-date information.

 - Los Angeles Tenants Union Handbook / El Sindicato de Inquilinos de L.A.
 Guía para Inquilinos